mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 Then the following libraries have to be installed.
 Use the IDE's Library Manager to search for them one by one, select the appropriate version, and click install:

 - Tzapu WiFiManager v2.0.17
 - Matthias Hertel OneButton v2.5.0
--ThingPulse ESP8266 and ESP32 driver for SSD1306 displays v4.5.0
+- ThingPulse ESP8266 and ESP32 driver for SSD1306 displays v4.5.0
 - Sparkfun TMP102 Breakout v1.1.2
 - Daniel Garcia FastLED v3.7.0
 - Michael Margolis Time v1.6.1  (you may also see it credited to Paul Stoffregen)